wumm-project/RDFData/README.md

   version) as RDF Data
 * TBK2-Concepts.ttl - Concepts in the TRIZ Body of Knowledge (2007 Russian
   version) as RDF Data
-* TBK-Literature.ttl - Literature referenced in the TBK1 (to be completed and
+* TBK-References.ttl - Literature referenced in TBK1 and TBK2
-  crossreferenced with TBK2)
+* TheMatrix.ttl - Altshullers 39x39 matrix
 * TheParameters.ttl - The 39 parameters as in the matrix of Altshuller 1985
 * ThePrinciples.ttl - The 40 principles according to Altshuller 1985
-* TheMatrix.ttl - Altshullers 39x39 matrix